Thinking beyond borders.

 ∞ If the beneficial owner is the other contracting state or the central bank of the other state or any national agency or any agency (including a financial institution owned or controlled by the government of that other state).

-α If the beneficial owner is a pension fund or other similar institution providing pension or other similar institutions where it is established and recognised for tax purposes in accordance with the law of that other state
+α If the beneficial owner is a pension fund or other similar institution providing pension or other similar institutions where it is established and recognized for tax purposes in accordance with the law of that other state

 By virtue of Act 896 and the Non-discrimination clause under the Double Taxation Treaties, where the tax rates above exceed the general tax rate under “Payments to Non-Residents” the general tax rate applies.

-A foreign permanent establishment means a fixed place of business of a resident person situated in a foreign country where the business is conducted continuously for at least six months, but excludes any place at which only activities of a preparatory or auxiliary nature are conducted;
+A foreign permanent establishment (PE) means a fixed place of business of a resident person situated in a foreign country/territory where the business is conducted continuously for at least 6 months, but excludes any place at which only activities of a preparatory or auxiliary nature are conducted;

-The provision of goods and services in Ghana, are liable to the Value Added Tax (VAT)/National Health Insurance Levy (NHIL) and Ghana Education Trust Fund Levy (GETFL).
+The provision of goods and services in Ghana, are liable to Value Added Tax (VAT), National Health Insurance Levy (NHIL) and Ghana Education Trust Fund Levy (GETFL).
 VAT is assessed on the taxable value (which the NHIL and GETFL) at a rate of 12.5 percent whereas the NHIL and GETFL are considered as straight levies assessed on the taxable value at 2.5 percent each.
-There are situations where certain tax payers are waived from paying this tax.
-In that situation, the tax payer who has been granted such waiver would be issued with VAT Relief Purchase Order (VPROs), which constitutes a waiver of the VAT/NHIL.
+There are situations where certain tax payers are waived from paying the VAT.
+In that situation, the tax payer who has been granted such waiver would be issued with a VAT Relief Purchase Order (VPROs), which constitutes a waiver of the VAT.

-The coming into effect of Value Added Tax (Amendment) Act, 2017 (Act 948) with gazette notification on 7 April 2017 has introduced a 3% VAT Flat Rate Scheme on taxable supply for wholesalers and retailers.
+The coming into effect of Value Added Tax (Amendment) Act, 2017 (Act 948) with gazette notification on 7 April 2017 has introduced a 3 percent VAT Flat Rate Scheme on taxable supply for wholesalers and retailers.